RobbieJennings/nix-config/docs/nixos-options.md

-Whether to enable enables automatic garbage collection of nix store\.
+Whether to enable automatic garbage collection of nix store\.